sylhare/sylhare.github.io/_posts/2022/2022-10-11-Graphql-and-federation.md

 }
 ```

-The `eepresentations` is the type name and the fields from the key directive, which can be anything hence the internal
+The `representations` is the type name and the fields from the key directive, which can be anything hence the internal
 `_Any` type.
 The `_Entity` type is a union of all the types in the Gateway.
 This definition is pretty generic and allow
 for multiple APIs implementation, so you can implement it for multiple types in multiple APIs.